whaynes/STCW23/jekyll/_assessments/OICEW-3-1A.md

 <tr><td>

 {% capture behavior %}
-{% do Describe, describeaction %} the use of electrical measuring equipment
+{% do describeaction, Describe %} the use of electrical measuring equipment
 {% endcapture %}
 {{ behavior | markdownify }}